smilecs/ketro/README.md

 Handling custom errors with Ketro is quite simple, the library expects you use either the response code gotten from your server or a custom message gotten from your server and map an Exception to which would be return to the request class by overriding the error handler object to return your class with your error mapping implementation.
 Note if this is not provided, a default exception is returned and propaged to the views callback interface.
 First off you need to create a class which extends `ApiErrorHandler` then you can either put your own Exception cases there or create a new class for each exception case depends on your preference.
+Ketro now provides a Kexception class which return the Respoonse Error Body, though the getExceptionType returns the exception super type, so as to make using the Kexception class optional.

 ```kotlin
 import com.past3.ketro.api.ApiErrorHandler